 The main work of the Planning Committee is to comment on local planning applications, submitted to Kirklees Council and the Peak District National Park Authority.
-The Committee also responds to wider concerns raised by local residents and requests for comment on draft documents, from planning authorities and central government, eg the white paper on 'Planning for the Future' and Supplementary Planning Documents from our two planning authorities.
+The Committee also responds to wider concerns raised by local residents and requests for comment on draft documents, from planning authorities and central government, like the white paper on 'Planning for the Future' and Supplementary Planning Documents from our two planning authorities.

 The need to make timely comments on planning applications means that the Planning Committee has to meet more frequently than other committees, to keep in step with planning authority cycles.
 The Committee has delegated authority, which allows it to make such comments immediately, without waiting for full Council approval.
 The Committee brings detailed local knowledge to the consideration of planning applications and an understanding of the need to balance the preservation of the built and natural environment with considerations of economic development.